Audit Protocol Sample Clauses

 AutoNDA by SimpleDocs

 Audit Protocol.
-To ensure compliance with this Contract, the Auditor must adhere to the following protocol: Period under review: To verify the requirements of this Contract, the Auditor must review records for all years during the current appropriate audit cycle, and may review records for earlier years after the date of the signing of the contract only as necessary for an internal reconciliation of the entity’s books.
-In situations where the Auditor is responsible for verifying records on less than an annual basis, the period under review shall not include years previously reviewed by the Auditor, except when a violation is alleged to have occurred during the period previously reviewed.
-Records to be examined: To verify the requirements of this Contract, the Auditor must review at a minimum the records specified below.
-In all situations, the Auditor is not responsible for examining records that do not relate to the stamping, selling, or taxing activities of the Tribe, unless a review of the records is necessary for an internal reconciliation of the books: Self‑certified wholesaler and self‑certified tribal wholesaler: records and invoices of stamp purchases, records and invoices of sales of stamped cigarettes, stamp inventory, and the stamping process; Tribal retailers: records and invoices of cigarettes purchased from licensed wholesalers, self‑certified wholesalers, self‑certified tribal wholesalers and manufacturers, records and invoices of cigarettes sold, cigarette inventory, and additional records necessary to verify whether Tribal cigarette tax revenue was used in accordance with the requirements of Part XIII section 8 and records to verify that the retail selling price included the applicable tribal taxes; and Tribe: records necessary to verify that all Tribal cigarette tax revenue was used to fund essential government services of the Tribe.
+To ensure compliance with this Compact, the Auditor must adhere to the following protocol: (a) Period under review: To verify the requirements of this Compact, the Auditor must review records for all years during the current appropriate audit cycle, and may review records for earlier years only as necessary for an internal reconciliation of the person’s books.
+However, records relating to the period before the effective date of the Tribal cigarette tax are not open to review.
+In situations where the Auditor is responsible for verifying records on less than an annual basis, the period under review shall not include years previously reviewed by the Auditor, except when a violation is alleged to have occurred during the period previously reviewed. (b) Records examined: To verify the requirements of this Compact, the Auditor must review at a minimum the records specified below.
+In all situations, the Auditor is not responsible for examining records that do not relate to the stamping, selling, or taxing activities of the Squaxin Island Tribe, unless a review of the records is necessary for an internal reconciliation of the person's books. (i) Self-certified wholesaler and self-certified tribal wholesaler: records and invoices of stamp purchases, records and invoices of sales of stamped cigarettes, stamp inventory, and the stamping process. (ii) Tribal retailers: records and invoices of cigarettes purchased from licensed wholesalers, self-certified wholesalers, self-certified tribal wholesalers and manufacturers, records and invoices of cigarettes sold, cigarette inventory, and additional records necessary to verify whether Tribal cigarette tax revenue was used in accordance with the requirements of Part XIII section 8 and records to verify that the retail selling price included the applicable tribal taxes. (iii) Tribe: records necessary to verify that all Tribal cigarette tax revenue was used to fund essential government services of the Tribe and records regarding Tribal stamps. (iv) Tribe as wholesaler: records and invoices of cigarettes purchased from any source; records and invoices of cigarettes provided to the Tribal retailer; records and invoices of cigarettes sold to other Tribes; cigarette inventory; and additional records necessary to verify that stamps were affixed and that tax revenue was accounted for and transmitted to the proper funds and accounts.

 Related to Audit Protocol